 One way to prevent fraudulent charges on your iTunes account is to delete your credit card information from iTunes and to instead fund your account with an iTunes gift card.
 You can purchase a gift card from most major retailers.
 The prepaid card will let you make purchases until the balance is depleted.
 At that point, you can purchase a new card and load the funds onto your iTunes account.
 Thieves can still hack your account and make purchases with your gift card, but at least they're limited only to what's available on your gift card, not your entire checking account or credit card balance and your credit card information will be safe.

 You can delete your credit card information from iTunes by going to Account > View My Account.
-Click Edit next to your payment type, and then None next to the credit card you'd like to remove.
+Click Manage Payments next to your payment information, and then Edit next to the credit card you'd like to remove.
 Click Remove and then Done.

 You can adjust your security permissions on devices to require a password before the user can make purchases.
 You can also set it so that in-app purchases aren't allowed.
 This way your little ones can't accidentally rack up charges on your iTunes account.